Sunday of the Word of God

 Every Christian and every community must rediscover the primacy of the Word of God.
 Its sincere and profound listening is an essential path through which human beings encounter God.
 When space is given to the Word, each person discovers that the Word of God dwells in the heart like a seed that, in due time, sprouts and bears fruit.
 Indeed, all of us are invited to nourish ourselves with the daily bread of the Word and, afterwards, to proclaim it to our brothers and sisters, for proclamation flows from the abundance of the heart, according to the Gospel saying: “from the fulness of the heart the mouth speaks” (Matthew 12:34; Luke 6:45).
 (Guidance for the Sunday of the Word of God from Archbishop Rino Fisichella, Pro-Prefect of the Dicastery for Evangelisation.)

-The Parish Lenten Sessions this year will begin this Wednesday, February 25th at 7pm in St. Teilo’s Hall.
-The sessions will run for five weeks.
-The theme, based on the recent Pastoral Letter by Archbishop Mark is the Foundation and Four Pillars of the Archdiocesan Vision.
+The fourth Parish Lenten Session takes place on Wednesday at 7pm in St. Teilo’s Hall.
+The sessions’ theme this year, based on the recent Pastoral Letter by Archbishop Mark, is the Foundation and Four Pillars of the Archdiocesan Vision.
+This Wednesday we will look at formation.

 Baptism Preparation Course The next Baptism Preparation Course takes place at St. Brigid’s Church on Saturday, March 21st and completes on Saturday, March 28th at 4pm.
 Both sessions will last around an hour.
 All those who wish to have their child baptised need to attend the course before the Baptism.
 For further information and to book a place, please contact Cath Wieser on c.wieser@btinternet.com .